kkj105/machine-learning-challenge/README.md

 # machine-learning-challenge
-Create a README that reports a comparison of each model's performance as well as a summary about your findings and any assumptions you can make based on your model (is your model good enough to predict new exoplanets?
-Why or why not?
-What would make your model be better at predicting new exoplanets?).

 Modeling this data held consistently steady.
 Neither model varied greatly from the other, however, model 2 was chosen because when creating a Random Forest Classifier, more n_estimators were selected in order to create more trees in the forest.